The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 Looking for suggestions on things to do in Sooke, British Columbia?
 The municipality is only 38 km from Victoria – or about an hour’s drive, unless you try and get there during rush hour.

 For a smallish centre there sure is plenty to keep outdoorsy people busy.
 And at the end of the day when your stomachs are rumbling, you’ll be spoiled for choice when it comes to dining choices.
 To get the most out of these 7 things to do in Sooke, plan for at least a few days in the area.

-With 50 kilometres of trails in East Sooke Regional Park, there’s something for every type of hiker.
+With 50 km of trails in East Sooke Regional Park, there’s something for every type of hiker.
 Families will love the short, easy hike to Aylard Farm where they’ll find pocket beaches and tide pools.
-I personally love the challenging 10 kilometre Coastal Trail which is best done as a one way hike.
+I personally love the challenging 10 km Coastal Trail which is best done as a one way hike.

 The Coastal Trail has got a surprising amount of up and down but rewards with rugged and truly spectacular coastal scenery with views out to the Olympic Mountains.
 It’s also got huge fir trees, loads of smooth-barked arbutus trees, swaths of wildflowers and plenty of moss covered trees.
 Expect a fair amount of solitude.

 Hike or bike a section of the Galloping Goose Trail

 The Galloping Goose Trail runs from downtown Victoria to Leechtown, north of Sooke Potholes Regional Park.
 It’s a fabulous trail for biking and hiking.

 Some parts of it are popular with the horsey crowd as well.
 Explore a section of it in the Sooke area or do what I did years ago and make a weekend of the trail.
 Start at the Swartz Bay ferry terminal on the Lochside Trail.